jvanstraten/fletcher_streams/README.md

 ### Type representation

-We first specify a generic type system that describes exactly the set of primitive types supported by rivers.
+First, a generic type system is specified that describes exactly the set of primitive types supported by Rivers.

 #### Intuitive description

-A river allows transferrence of data of types recursively defined using the following primitives:
+A River allows transferrence of data of types recursively defined using the following primitives:

  - a value of a certain bit-width;